 A treadmill is a common name for an exercise machine used to walk or run while staying in the same place.
 It is most often used in physical therapy or as an exercise for people who are not able to walk or run outside.

 It’s a question that has likely crossed your mind at some point: can a treadmill fall through the floor?
 Believe it or not, a treadmill can actually fall through the floor.
 If the bolts that hold the treadmill in place are not tight enough, over time the weight of the machine can cause them to loosen and eventually come loose completely.
-This can cause the treadmill to collapse and fall through the floor.
+Though unlikely, this can cause the treadmill to collapse and fall through the floor.

 In this article, we’ll discuss how to prevent your treadmill from falling through the floor and what to do if it does happen.
 Also, we’ll go over some of the safety measures you should take to make sure you and your family are safe while using a treadmill.
 So, let’s get started.